The Woman in Black (2012 film): Development

 The film was announced in 2009, with Jane Goldman as screenwriter and later James Watkins as director.
 Daniel Radcliffe was announced as the actor playing the part of Arthur Kipps on 19 July 2010.
 Two months later, it was announced that Harry Potter and the Deathly Hallows – Part 2 co-star Ciarán Hinds would join Radcliffe along with Janet McTeer as Mr and Mrs Daily respectively.
 Before filming, Radcliffe saw a psychologist so he could better understand his character.
 The part of Joseph Kipps was played by Misha Handley, who is Radcliffe's real life godson.

 Filming

 The film was planned to be shot in 3D, but the idea was later scrapped.
 Principal photography officially started on 26 September 2010.
 The next day, Radcliffe was pictured in costume just outside Peterborough, England.
 In early October the crew was filming in Layer Marney Tower.
 Filming officially ended on 4 December 2010.

 The exterior shots of Eel Marsh House were filmed at Cotterstock Hall near Oundle in central England.
 The fictional Nine Lives Causeway leading to it was filmed at Osea Island in Essex.
 The village of Crythin Gifford was filmed at Halton Gill, north of Settle in the Yorkshire Dales.

+The shots at the train station were filmed along the Bluebell Railway in East Sussex.